paulahp/ThunderStore/README.md

-# Automation Test - ThunderStore
+#  → E-commerce - Automation Test with Cypress
 The test aims to demonstrate that the registration was successful
 <h1 align="center">
 </h1>